PycraftDeveloper/PMMA/README.md

 _Please note, these requirements are only needed by users installing PMMA onto Linux machines and in most cases the operating systems listed above should be compatible._

 * In order for PMMA to work as expected, you must be using either X-Lib, or Wayland.
-This means that Ubuntu 22.04 DESKTOP will not work, but Ubuntu 22.04 SERVER is unlikely to.
+This means that Ubuntu 22.04 DESKTOP will work, but Ubuntu 22.04 SERVER is unlikely to.
 * Additionally, you will need `glibc 2.31` or newer, this can be checked on linux using the command `ldd --version` (root not required).
 The result should be on the first line as shown in the image below:

 ![Example output](https://github.com/user-attachments/assets/45c4e860-e044-4c3e-96ad-1a9c3258b200)